Climate Rush: Love Opera, Hate Oil Spills

 As BP spent the summer of 2010 trying to clean up its image by sponsoring arts, a group of climate suffragettes went to the opera (a live screening from the Royal Opera house in Trafalgar square) to remind the crowd, and the company, that its reckless actions wouldn't be forgotten with a climate rush banner.

 Climate Viagra, 16 September 2010

-At 6 AM on the day before the Lib Dem conference, six (very apologetic) climate couriers were ringing on Nick Clegg's doorbell to deliver a rather unusual package – a huge climate viagra to help him 'get hard' on tackling climate change.
-Inspired by the film Beyond the Pole, which has as its strapline 'Don't Be Impotent, Be Important', they hoped to send a positive message to Nick that this was the moment to place climate change 'sensitively but firmly at the heart of all government policy'.
+On 16 September 2010, six Climate Rush activists delivered a prop to the home of Nick Clegg, then leader of the Liberal Democrats, the day before the party's annual conference, calling on him to prioritise climate change policy.

 Climate Rush storm the Daily Express, 7 October 2010

 Three women from Climate Rush stormed the Daily Express newsroom after they had published climate change denying articles against the scientific consensus of the validity of anthropomorphic climate change.
 Once inside the newsroom the climate suffragettes handed out cards with information on climate change before leaving peacefully.